 The ICoTA European Innovation Award

-The ICoTA Award for Innovation and Technology is judged and presented annually by the Europe Chapter of the Intervention & Coiled Tubing Association.
+The ICoTA European Innovation Award is judged and presented annually by the Europe Chapter of the Intervention & Coiled Tubing Association.
 Awarded first in 2001, it recognises both the contribution to innovation and the introduction of new technologies within the well intervention arena.
 As of today, it is the most established and longest running award which ICoTA has globally.
 The aim is to recognise a service company and/or operator for the application of technological innovation in well intervention.

-The 2020 winner will be announced at the SPE ICoTA 26th European Well Intervention Conference in November 2020 at P&J Live.
-Winners are presented with a perpetual trophy and an individual award which they can retain.
+The winner will be announced during ICoTA Week on 19th November.
+Winners will be presented with a perpetual trophy and an individual award which they can retain.

-The winner’s success in pushing forward the boundaries of well intervention and coiled tubing technology will be publicised widely in the media and throughout the industry, including to both the ICoTA and SPE Aberdeen membership and at SPE ICoTA European Well Intervention Conference.
+The winner’s success in pushing forward the boundaries of well intervention and coiled tubing technology will be publicised widely in the media and throughout the industry, including to both the ICoTA and SPE Aberdeen membership.

 Judging Criteria and Guidelines for Entries